Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

 \
 - *UpdateMetaData:* The redeemer allows for updating the metadata attached to the UTxO sitting at the script address.

-  - validate that SubscriberNFT is being spent.
+  - validate that the Account UTxO with the Account NFT is being spent.

-  - updates the metadata of the Reference NFT token and sends the token to the spending end point.
+  - updates the metadata of the Reference NFT and sends the token to the spending end point.

 - *RemoveAccount:* The redeemer allows the removal of an account by a subscriber from the subscription system.
+Must Check That there's no ADA in the payment UTxO in the off-chain code.

-  - validate that SubscriberNFT is being spent.
+  - validate that Account NFT is being spent.
-  - validate that unlocked funds are sent back to the subscriber address
-  - validate that penalty is calculated accurately and fees are in the penalty UTxO
-  - Removes all the Reference NFT tokens to athe spending endpoint.
 \

 = Transactions